Holiday-Secret-Santa/Secret-Santa-App/README.md

 #### CircleCI

-While developing this application, the team integrated CircleCI into this repository to automatically monitor added unit testing included throughout the application.
+While developing this application, the team integrated CircleCI into this repository to automatically monitor the build status of added unit test included throughout the application.
 Please visit the [CircleCi documentation](https://circleci.com/) for additional instruction on how to integrate the CircleCI tool.

 #### Code Climate

-In addition to CircleCi, the team also incorporated Code Climate monitoring services into this repository to ensure the overall code quality developed by the team met coding best practices.
+In addition to CircleCi, the team also incorporated Code Climate monitoring services into this repository to ensure overall code quality best practices were incorporated throughout the development of this application.
 Please visit the [Code Climate](https://codeclimate.com/) for additional instruction on how to integrate the Code Climate tool.

 ##### IMPORTANT FYI for Package.json Files

 This project contains two `package.json` files - one at the root directory and another in the client folder.

-In order to resolve coverage issues / limitations associated with Code Climate running coverage reports this full-stack application, the team had to **_intentionally_** include front-end dev dependencies in the root `package.json` file to ensure all frontend and backend tests are run from the single root `package.json` file.
+In order to resolve coverage issues / limitations associated with Code Climate running coverage reports for this full-stack application, the team had to **_intentionally_** include front-end dev dependencies in the root `package.json` file to ensure all frontend and backend tests ran from the single root `package.json` file.

 I am including this update to make it clear that we are aware react-related dependencies are typically only needed in the frontend portion and an application; however, the approach we used in this repository was used to work around Code Climate limitations.

-#### GraphQL
+### GraphQL

-Instead of using a traditional promise-based HTTP client to pull data from a database, the team used [GraphQL](https://graphql.org/) to make the API calls to our SQL-based backend database.
-When using GraphQL, we had the ability to specify the specific data items within a single call without using lengthy endpoints and axios calls.
+Instead of using a traditional promise-based HTTP client to pull data from the backend database used to store the application's data, the team used the [GraphQL API client](https://graphql.org/) to make API calls to our SQL-based backend database.
+When using GraphQL, we had the ability to specify identify the data items needed within a single call without using multiple, lengthy endpoints and axios calls.

-In addition, GraphQL does not require you to use PostMan to test database call, and instead uses it own sandbox environment by simply adding `/graphql` to the end of the port address being used to locally launch the application.
+In addition, GraphQL does not require the use of PostMan to test database calls, and instead uses it own sandbox environment by simply adding `/graphql` to the end of the port address being used to locally launch the application.
 For example, instead of using `http://localhost:3001/`, you would use `http://localhost:3001/grqphql` to interact with the graphql sandbox environment.
-The image below shows the graphql sandbox environment and include a sample graphql query that the team used to query wish list items added by participants.
+The image below shows the graphql sandbox environment and include a sample GraphQL query that the team used to query wish list items added by participants.

 ![GraphQL Sample Query](./imgs/readme/sampleGraphQL.png)